NikhilSuresh24/cs-239-data-privacy/Evaluation/evaluation_core_assignment.md

 > For any qualitative data where you cannot easily remember the details of the results, a thematic analysis is required.
 When you conduct a thematic analysis, include your codebook.
 > For any quantitative data, submit a script for analysis + your data.
 Recommendation: Create a notebook for your analysis.
 Someone should be able to run your notebook to reproduce your results.

-ANSWER: Evaluation analysis of the interviews and quantitative data can be found in the file: Evaluation_Result_Analysis.pdf
+ANSWER: Evaluation analysis of the interviews and quantitative data can be found in the file: Evaluation_Result_Analysis.md

 The python script analyzing the quantitative data can be found in the file:  evaluation_analysis.py